Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces

 \begin{lem} Suppose we are in the setting above.
 Let $\wt D$ be another domain and let $\phi : \wt D \rta D$ be a conformal map.
 If we let $\wt h:= h\circ \phi + Q\log |\phi'|$ (with $Q$ as in~\eqref{eqn-lqg-coord}) then a.s.\ $\frk d_h(\phi(z) , \phi(w)) = \frk d_{\wt h}(z,w)$ for each $z,w\in \wt D$. \end{lem} \begin{proof} This follows since all of the quantities involved in the definition of the $\op{QLE}(8/3,0)$ processes $\wt\Gamma^{z,w}$ used to define the metric are preserved under coordinate changes as in the statement of the lemma. \end{proof}

-Finally, we give conditions under which $\frk d_h$ extends continuously to a subset of $\bdy D$ (Definition~\ref{def-cont}).
+Finally, we give conditions under which $\frk d_h$ extends by continuity to a subset of $\bdy D$ (Definition~\ref{def-cont}).
 We note that the above definition a priori only defines $\frk d_h$ on the interior of $D$.

 \begin{lem} Suppose we are in the setting above and that $D$ is simply connected, with simple boundary.
-Let $A\subset \bdy D$ be a connected set and suppose that there is an open set $U\subset D$ such that $A\subset \bdy U$, $\bdy U\cap D$ lies at positive distance from $A$, and the law of $h|_U$ is absolutely continuous with respect to the law of the corresponding restriction of an embedding into $D$ of a quantum disk (with fixed or random boundary length and area).
+Let $A\subset \bdy D$ be a connected set and suppose that there is an open set $U\subset D$ such that $A\subset \bdy U$, $A$ lies at positive distance from $\bdy D\setminus \bdy U$, and the law of $h|_U$ is absolutely continuous with respect to the law of the corresponding restriction of an embedding into $D$ of a quantum disk with fixed or random boundary length and area.